 The outline will need more work, for sure, but when I’ve used this brainstorming method, I’ve had the rough sketch of an outline, which I could then flesh out, including imagining what supporting characters or secondary antagonists would serve the story well.

 Importantly, you do this last stage under time pressure to push your rough concept and outline a little further — far enough so you can look at it critically or share it with beta readers or friends.
 The point is to have enough of an idea how the story will work to decide whether you want to spend the next X number of weeks, months, or years (depending on the size of the project) drafting and revising the novel.

-This one of several approaches that has worked for me.
-There are many ways to skin a story — and even more ways to add flesh to its bones afterward.
+In fact, there are many ways to skin a story — and even more ways to add flesh to its bones afterward.
 The benefit of this approach is that it encourages you to silence your inner critic and quickly put together a concept and a rough outline.
-Because it’s considerably easier to determine if a story idea is any good or not when you’ve got a rough version in front of you.
+It’s considerably easier to determine if a story idea is any good or not when you’ve got a rough version in front of you.